gasparka/thesis/docs/pyha.rst

 This chapter introduces the main contribution of this thesis, Pyha - tool to design digital hardware in Python.

-Pyha proposes to program hardware in same way as software is programmed, for that reason much of the efforts of this chapter is to show to what hardware Pyha constructs maps.
+Pyha proposes to program hardware in same way as software is programmed, much of this chapter is focused on showing differences between hardware and software constructs.

-First half of this chapter gives introduction to the generic hardware components.
-Note that the conversion to VHDL is considered in the next chapter.
-Examples in the first half operate on the integer data type, to keep stuff simple.
+First half of this chapter is focuses on the basic hardware construct and how they can be described using Pyha.
+Examples in this section operate on the integer data type, to reduce the initial complexity.

-Second half of this chapter shows how Pyha can be used to implement fixed-point DSP systems, examples are developed for moving-average filter and linar-phase-dc-removal.
+Second half of this chapter introduces the fixed-point type and demonstrates how it can be used to develop moving average and linear phase DC removal filters.

 All the examples presented in this chapter can be found online HERE, these include all the Python sources, unit-tests, VHDL conversion files and Quartus project for synthesis.

+.. todo:: organise examples to web and put link

 Introduction
 ------------

-Pyha follows the object-oriented design paradigm.
-Basic design unit is an Python class, that is derived from HW subclass (to inherit hardware related functionality).
+Pyha follows the object-oriented design paradigm, basic design unit is an Python class, that is derived from HW subclass (to inherit hardware related functionality).

-Pyha encourages the model based design flow, where model is the non-synthesisable code for simples possible implementation.
-Most often the model is implemented with a call to Numpy or Scipy library, for DSP systems.
+Model based design is encouraged, where model is non-synthesisable code for simplest possible implementation.
+Most often the model is implemented with a call to Numpy or Scipy (Python scientific computing libraries).
-Helps testing
+Model helps the testing process and can also serve as an documentation.

+:numref:`pyha_adder` shows the implementation of simple adder circuit.
+In Pyha all class variables are interpreted as hardware registers.
+The ``__init__`` function may contain any Python code to evaluate reset values for registers.
-:numref:`pyha_adder` shows the implementation of simple circtuit that adds 1 to each input.
-Pyha reserves the ``model_main`` functoon for defining the model and ``main`` as the toplevel for synthesis.
+The ``model_main`` function is reserved for defining the model and ``main`` as the top level for synthesis.
 Note that the ``model_main`` is completely ignored for synthesis.

-.. todo:: init can have any code?

 .. code-block:: python
     :caption: Simple adder, implemented in Pyha